Deya-B/Bioinformatics/R_statistics.md

 ### Degrees of Freedom (df):
-Degrees of freedom represent the number of values in a calculation that are free to vary while still satisfying a given constraint.
-It is a fundamental concept in statistics and determines the distribution shape for many statistical tests.
+Degrees of freedom are the number of pieces of information we have to estimate a population's values.

+Degrees of freedom tell us how many parameters we've estimated, via the spent degrees of freedom.

+Degrees of freedom also tell us how many of our data points are allowed to vary, we call these free.
+And when they are free to vary, we can test how impressive our model is.
+If there are no degrees of freedom left in a model, we can't possibly test how well that model works.
+With many degrees of freedom left we have ample opportunity to test how good our model is.

 **Why Are Degrees of Freedom Important?**
 1. Statistical Inference: Degrees of freedom are used to calculate critical values from statistical distributions (e.g., t-distribution, chi-square distribution).